IBM-Cloud/slack-chatbot-database-watson/README.md

 # Build a database-driven Slackbot with IBM Watson™ Conversation
 Code to build a Slackbot to create and search Db2 database entries for events and conferences.
 The Slackbot is backed by the IBM Watson Conversation service.
 We integrate Slack and Conversation using the Conversation connector in a serverless way.

-Tutorial available at https://console.bluemix.net/docs/tutorials/slack-chatbot-database-watson.html, it is part of [IBM Cloud tutorials](https://console.bluemix.net/docs/tutorials/index.html)
+The tutorial with detailed step-by-step instructions is available at https://console.bluemix.net/docs/tutorials/slack-chatbot-database-watson.html.
+The tutorial is part of the [IBM Cloud tutorials](https://console.bluemix.net/docs/tutorials/index.html)

 # Files in this repository
 The files in this repository have the following purpose: